joshbrew/HEG_ESP32/README.md

 ![Screenshot](https://github.com/moothyknight/HEG_ESP32/blob/master/Pictures/HEGwebAPI.png?raw=true)

+## Chrome Extension with Serial support and ThreeJS
+Find it in the More folder of this repository.
 ![Screenshot](https://github.com/moothyknight/HEG_ESP32/blob/master/Pictures/ChromeApp.PNG)

 ## Data Charter (WIP) CSV analyzer for the web app (also found on our [Data page on our website](https://hegalpha.com))